August 17th & 18th | Alpharetta, GA

 Moms On Call

-Moms on Call LLC is made of two pediatric nurse-mom’s (Jennifer Walker on the left, and Laura Hunter on the right) with over 20 years of pediatric experience – not to mention our eight children, including 2 sets of twin boys!
+Two pediatric nurse-moms (Left – Jennifer Walker, Right – Laura Hunter) make up Moms on Call with over 20 years of pediatric experience – not to mention eight children between them – including 2 sets of twin boys!

 Friday August 17, 2018